alovajs/alovajs.github.io/docs/01-get-started/01-overview.md

 | [@alova/adapter-axios](https://github.com/alovajs/adapter-axios)   | axios adapter for alova.js                   |
 | [@alova/adapter-xhr](https://github.com/alovajs/adapter-xhr)       | XMLHttpRequest adapter for alova.js          |

-## Alternative to the request libraries???

-alova is a request strategy library, which was originally created to provide specific request strategy solutions for different request scenarios, so as to achieve a smooth request experience more concisely and elegantly, such as `$.ajax`, `axios` and `fetch- api`, etc. provide good support for request sending and response receiving, they are an essential part of the [RSM](/get-started/RSM) process (request events), alova still needs to rely on them to make requests, so we can Think of alova as an arm of the request library, making the request library more powerful.

 ## Volume comparison of various libraries

 | alova                                                                                             | axios                                                                                             | react-query                                                                                                   | vue-request                                                                                                   | vue                                                                                           | react                                                                                                     |
 | ------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------- |
 | [![minzip](https://badgen.net/bundlephobia/minzip/alova)](https://bundlephobia.com/package/alova) | [![minzip](https://badgen.net/bundlephobia/minzip/axios)](https://bundlephobia.com/package/axios) | [![minzip](https://badgen.net/bundlephobia/minzip/react-query)](https://bundlephobia.com/package/react-query) | [![minzip](https://badgen.net/bundlephobia/minzip/vue-request)](https://bundlephobia.com/package/vue-request) | [![minzip](https://badgen.net/bundlephobia/minzip/vue)](https://bundlephobia.com/package/vue) | [![minzip](https://badgen.net/bundlephobia/minzip/react-dom)](https://bundlephobia.com/package/react-dom) |

+## Alternative to the request libraries?

+alova is a request strategy library, which was originally created to provide specific request strategy solutions for different request scenarios, so as to achieve a smooth request experience more concisely and elegantly, such as `$.ajax`, `axios` and `fetch- api`, etc. provide good support for request sending and response receiving, they are an essential part of the [RSM](/get-started/RSM) process (request events), alova still needs to rely on them to make requests, so we can Think of alova as an arm of the request library, making the request library more powerful.

+## Why deep binding UI framework?

+Decoupling a js library means using it in more scenarios.
+For example, axios can be used in nodejs, but it also means that developers need to write more template code, such as using useHooks to encapsulate axios.
+However, alova abandons more usage scenarios brought about by decoupling, and positions the scope of use in conjunction with the UI framework to use alova in the most streamlined way.
+This is for the benefit of developers and is prevalent in a UI framework.
+Sometimes, deep binding can provide developers with direct-use functions and improve the developer's experience without requiring too much template code.